HyperSync Query

 Stream and Collect Functions

-This section explains how the stream and collect functions work on the client libraries.
+functions work on the client libraries.
 These functions run the query multiple times internally so they can be harder to understand compared to how a single query works.

-Disclaimer: These functions are not designed to be used in a rollback context, if you are at the tip of the chain we recommend implementing a loop using one of the get functions from the client library you are using and handling the rollbacks manually.
+Disclaimer: These functions are not designed to be used in a rollback context, if you are at the tip of the chain we recommend implementing a loop using one of the get

 Stream

 Stream function runs many internal queries concurrently and gives back the results as they come.
 It returns a stream handle that can be used to receive the results.
-It pipelines decoding/decompressing etc. of response chunks so user can get a very efficient experience out of the box.
-It will stream data until it reaches query.to_block or if to_block was not speicified in the query, it runs until it reaches chain height at the time of the stream start (it gets height of chain when it is starting the stream and runs until it reaches it).
+It pipelines decoding/decompressing etc. of response chunks so the user can get a very efficient experience out of the box.
+It will stream data until it reaches query.to_block or if to_block was not specified in the query, it runs until it reaches chain height at the time of the stream start (it gets the height of the chain when it is starting the stream and runs until it reaches it).

-WARNING: If you are opening/closing many streams in your program, it is recommended to explicitly call close function on the stream handle so there is no resource leakage.
+WARNING: If you are opening/closing many streams in your program, it is recommended to explicitly call close

 Collect

-The collect function essentially calls stream internally and collects all of the data into a single response.
-The collect_parquet function can be used to pipe data into a parquet file, it doesn't accumulate all data in memory so can be used to collect data that doesn't fit in RAM.
-We still recommend chunking the collect_parquet calls so you don't end up with big parquet files.
+function can be used to pipe data into a parquet file, it doesn't accumulate all data in memory so can be used to collect data that doesn't fit in RAM.
+We still recommend chunking the collect_parquet

-TIP: set RUST_LOG environment variable to trace if you want to see more logs when using the client libraries.
+if you want to see more logs when using the client libraries.

 Join Modes